 In some cases, early interceptive treatment will be undertaken between age 6 and 10, when the patient still has baby teeth.

 At this stage we are more interested in treating the underlying bony architecture to promote proper development and eruption of the remaining permanent teeth.

 What kinds of problems might orthodontic treatment help with?

 Orthodontic treatment is not limited to correcting crooked teeth.
 Other things that patients may notice that can be addressed include over or underbite, teeth trapping behind lips, facial profile discrepancies (for example "weak chin" or sunken appearance), prominent upper front teeth, or even snoring and airway problems.

-These can all be signs of developmental discrepancies that we can successfully manage at Penticton Dental.
+These can all be signs of developmental discrepancies that we may be able to successfully manage at Penticton Dental.